Panoramic Photography Setup

-It is possible to take a panoramic photograph out of hand but in order to achieve high quality results, you need to start off with the right gear.
-In this video Johan discusses the essential equipment required for Panoramic Photographs and how to utilise your setup correctly so that you can take a panoramic photograph effortlessly while avoiding any post processing headaches.
+It is possible to take a panoramic photograph out of hand but in order to achieve high-quality results, you need to start off with the right gear.
+In this video, one of our digital marketing team members and photographer, Johan Deysel, discusses the essential equipment required for panoramic photographs and how to utilise your setup correctly so that you can take a panoramic photograph effortlessly while avoiding any post-processing headaches.

 Always make sure you have setup the camera and panoramic head so that you camera rotates on (or as close as possible) the entrance pupil (iris) of the lens to avoid parallax problems and stitching issues in post-production.